 - Help Desk: Master Gardener volunteers assist Denton County residents in identifying and solving horticultural problems and answering questions.
 The help desk can be contacted by phone or email.

 - Red Bud Festival in Denton: The Red Bud Festival is held in Denton in the Spring and sponsored by Keep Denton Beautiful.
-DCMGA provides an Ask a Master Gardener booth and Garden Shoppe for the event.
+Denton County Master Gardeners host informational booths for the event.
 For more information, see the Red Bud Festival page.

 - Speaker’s Bureau: DCMGA members and specialists share their science-based knowledge and experience on a variety of topics by speaking at meetings or events, by request.
 See the Speaker’s Bureau page to request a speaker.

-- Vegetable, Flower, Herb & Fruit Show: The Vegetable, Flower, Herb and Fruit show is held in June each year in the park near the Bayless-Selby House in Denton.
+- Vegetable, Flower, Herb & Fruit Show: The Vegetable, Flower, Herb and Fruit show is held in June each year in the Denton County Historical Park near the Bayless-Selby House in Denton.
 Local residents of any age are encouraged to enter products from their gardens for judging.
 DCMGA Master Gardeners organize and set up the show, which is judged by independent judges.

 Special Interest Groups